CoffeeFueledPanda/50-Projects/README.md

-# 50 projects per day
+# 50 projects in 50 days